mertturkmenoglu/c/README.md

-# My C Codes
+# C Codes
+***
-These repository includes various C programs that I wrote for my university lectures, exams and assignments.
+This repository contains various C codes that I wrote for my university lectures, exams and assignments.
 All ideas and helps are welcome.